Collections

 Over 550,000 objects make up the museum collections, covering the prehistory and history of Northwest Arkansas, including Benton, Boone, Carroll, Madison, Newton, and Washington counties.
 Three-dimensional objects include Native American artifacts; textiles, costumes, and accessories; tools and equipment; product packages and advertising media; household and recreational items; and original art.
 Archival materials include books, maps, documents, and scrapbooks.
 Photographic images cover topics such as area people, events, agriculture, industry, buildings, and railroads.

-Seven historic buildings are part of the collection: Ritter-McDonald Log Cabin (1850s), Shiloh Meeting Hall (1871), Searcy House (1870s), Steele General Store (1870s), Dr. Carter’s Office (1880s), Cooper Barn (1930s), and Cartmell Outhouse (1930s).
-The Searcy House and Shiloh Meeting Hall sit on their original sites; the rest were moved from nearby locations.
-The research collection consists of 45 file drawers of clippings, pamphlets, and papers; books, letters, newspapers, directories, maps, and ephemera; archival records documenting family histories, businesses, organizations, and politics; and an oral history collection of more than 150 recorded interviews.
+Seven historic buildings are part of the museum’s collections: Ritter-McDonald Log Cabin (1850s), Shiloh Meeting Hall (1871), Searcy House (1870s), Steele General Store (1870s), Dr. Carter’s Office (1880s), Cooper Barn (1930s), and Cartmell Outhouse (1930s).
+The Searcy House and Shiloh Meeting Hall sit on their original sites.
+The other buildings were moved from nearby locations.
+The research collection consists of 45 file drawers of clippings, pamphlets, and papers, as well as books, letters, newspapers, directories, maps, and ephemera.
+The museum also has archival records documenting family histories, businesses, organizations, and politics.
+Furthermore, our collection contains an oral history collection of more than 150 recorded interviews.
 Contact our collections manager, Carolyn Reno, for more information.

 For some glimpses into our collections, visit Artifact of the Month and Photo of the Month.